#{ServerName}

 • Fyvie Castle – straight out of an Austrian fairy tale with 49 hectares and a loch walk.

 Though it sounds like it should be in the sunny climes of Spain, Torridon couldn’t be further away with its majestic and rugged terrain.
 With some of the most spectacular mountain scenery in the UK, it is an ancient and mountainous wilderness.
-There are five of the National Trust for Scotland’s Munros here, so you will be spoiled for choice – two of which are Beinn Alligin which stands at 3,230ft and Liathach which peaks at 3,456ft.
+There are five of the National Trust for Scotland’s Munros here, so you will be spoiled for choice – two of which are Beinn Alligin which stands at 986 metres and Liathach which peaks at 1,055 metres.

-For a different type of adventure, which you can fit in between walkies, hop aboard a vintage steam train journey through the Highlands, through the Cairngorms National Park.
-Dogs are welcome, but not in first-class or the dining areas, and travel completely free.
+For a different type of adventure, which you can fit in between walkies, hop aboard a vintage steam train to journey through the Highlands and the Cairngorms National Park.
+Dogs are welcome (except in first class and dining areas) and travel completely free.
 Or hop aboard a cruise on Loch Ness where you can look out for the monster!
-There are trips across the Loch and through the Caledonian Canal which well-behaved pooches are invited on.
+There are trips across the loch and through the Caledonian Canal on which well-behaved pooches can join you.

 Other similar walkies: